Delicious Lamb Tagine with Apricots

 - 1/2 tsp ground clove

-- Heat olive oil in a large heavy pan on medium heat.
-Cook lamb until browned on each sides (about 3 minutes).
+Heat olive oil in a large heavy pan on medium heat.
+Cook lamb until browned on each side (about 3 minutes).
 Remove lamb from the pan and set aside.

-- Cover with chicken stock and simmer on low heat for one hour.
+Cover the lamb with chicken stock and simmer on low heat for one hour.